theartoflogic/doctrine-tree-extension/README.md

 ### Features

 **Note:** At this time Closure trees are the only supported method.
-I am actively developing support for other tree models and will release an updates as soon as they are ready.
+I am actively developing support for other tree models and will release an update as soon as they are ready.

 - **Closure Tree**: Easily manage the closure table, including the option to specify the depth of each node.

+### Upcoming Features

+- **Nested Set**: Easily manage the nested set data.

 ### Running the tests: